dimxy/Documentation/docs/basic-docs/cryptoconditions/cc-tokens.md

 For example, if you desire to create a one-of-a-kind token, use 1 satoshi in its creation.

+There is also a support for non-fungible tokens.
+Each non-fungible token has the amount of 1 and contains additional array of data about itscorresponding asset.
+These data has a evalcode inside which binds this non-fungible token to a cc contract responsible for validation.
+The `tokeninfo` method allows to see if a token is non-fungible.

 ## tokenaddress

 **tokenaddress (pubkey)**